ZBW-P/MLOP-Med_Image_Pred/README.md

 and which optional "difficulty" points you are attempting. --> Our Model Serving component supports both **real-time (online)** and **batch (offline)** inference modes for a hybrid ML system that combines a **Vision Transformer (ViT)** for disease classification with a **Large Language Model (LLM)** for diagnostic explanations.

+- **Serving Requirements:**
+The model will be encapsulated within a RESTful API to facilitate real-time predictions.

+Online Inference: Low latency is essential for interactive, single-sample predictions.
+Batch Inference: High throughput is required to process large datasets efficiently.

+Lightweight models may be deployed on edge devices to minimize latency, while more complex models could be deployed in the cloud to achieve higher accuracy.

+- **Model-Level Optimizations:**
+To optimize the model performance, we will use several strategies:

+For graph optimizations, we could convert the model to ONNX to enable operation fusion to reduce redundant computations.

+For dynamic quantization, only the weights are quantized in advance (stored as INT8), while the quantization parameters for activations are computed during inference.

+For static quantization, both weights and activations are quantized in advance.
+A calibration dataset is used to compute the quantization parameters for activations.

+- **System-Level Optimizations:**
+We would implement warm start mechanisms to pre-load models, ensuring minimal latency for the initial requests, and deploy multiple instances of the model to handle a high volume of concurrent requests.